-Montana Academy will address issues involving harassment or bullying in any form; student to student; student to faculty member(s); faculty member(s) to student; or faculty member to faculty member.
-All faculty members and students have a responsibility to cooperate fully with the investigation of an alleged bullying or harassment complaint.
-Bullying means systematically and chronically inflicting physical hurt or psychological distress on one or more students or faculty.
-It is further defined as; unwanted purposeful written, verbal, nonverbal, or physical behavior, including but not limited to any threatening, insulting or dehumanizing gestures by a student or faculty that has the potential to create an intimidating, hostile or offensive educational environment or cause long term damage; to cause discomfort or humiliation or unreasonably interfere with the individuals academic performance or participation, is carried out repeatedly, and is often characterized by an imbalance of power.
+Montana Academy will address issues involving harassment or bullying in any form; student to student; student to employees; employees to students; or employees to employees.
+All employees and students have a responsibility to cooperate fully with the investigation of an alleged bullying or harassment complaint.
+Bullying means systematically and chronically inflicting physical hurt or psychological distress on one or more students or employees.
+It is further defined as; unwanted purposeful written, verbal, nonverbal, or physical behavior, including but not limited to any threatening, insulting or dehumanizing gestures by a student or employee that has the potential to create an intimidating, hostile or offensive educational environment or cause long term damage; to cause discomfort or humiliation or unreasonably interfere with the individuals academic performance or participation, is carried out repeatedly, and is often characterized by an imbalance of power.